Home

 Deep Hysteria (2023)

-Amy’s art practice has spanned net art, software art, computationally-based installation, audiovisual performance, and film.
-Her research and practice over the years has focused on how contemporary media – from performative cinema to social media – changes along with cultural and technological shifts.
-Amy’s projects have been exhibited and performed on the Internet, in clubs and on the street as well as in festivals and museums.
-She has written and lectured on software art, software as culture, historical and contemporary audiovisual performance, and media preservation, and she has served as a reviewer for festivals and commissions for new media art and computer music.
-Her recent lectures span topics including algorithmic bias and subjectivity, performative strategies of documentation in historical media practices, and systems and disruption in 20th and 21st century media.
+Amy’s art practice has spanned net art, software art, computational installation, audiovisual performance, and film.
+Her research and practice over the years has focused on how contemporary media—ranging from performative cinema to social media—shifts alongside cultural and technological change.
+Her projects have been exhibited and performed on the Internet, in clubs, on the street, and in festivals and museums.
+She has written and lectured on software art, software as culture, audiovisual performance (historical and contemporary), and media preservation, and has served as a reviewer for festivals and new media commissions.
+Her recent lectures have addressed algorithmic bias and subjectivity, performative strategies of documentation in historical media, and systems and disruption in 20th- and 21st-century media.

 SVEN (2007)

-Amy – who has also worked under the names Cue P. Doll and VJ Übergeek – was one of the early artists working in the development of generative net art, beginning in 1996 with the Multi-Cultural Recycler, one of the first generative internet artworks and a widely-exhibited site that spoofed both net celebrity and faux multi-culturalism on the web.
-Her early generative sound/text net art, theBot (2000), was a web crawler that converted its findings into speech synthesized poetry.
-Her other notable works of that era include SVEN (2005), an installation that was exhibited at the Whitney Museum as well in streetside surveillance vans internationally, and CyberSpaceLand, a public space art/nightclub VJ performance, which she performed from 2000-2015.
-In addition to her art projects, she was also a co-founder and moderator of the Runme.org software art repository, an early member of the TOPLAP live coding collective, and has been active in algorithmic and media art curation.
-Amy’s projects have been exhibited and performed at venues ranging from The Whitney Museum, Prix Ars Electronica, Transmediale, SIGGRAPH, NIME, ICLC (International Conference on Live Coding), and the New Museum to club performances at Sonar (Barcelona), First Avenue (Minneapolis) and Melkweg (Amsterdam).
-She has also performed on the streets of Los Angeles, San Diego, San Jose, Zürich, and Aberdeen, Scotland.
+Amy—who has also worked under the names Cue P. Doll and VJ Übergeek—was one of the early artists developing generative net art, beginning in 1996 with the Multi-Cultural Recycler, one of the first generative internet artworks and a widely exhibited site that spoofed net celebrity and faux multiculturalism on the web.
+Her early generative sound/text piece theBot (2000) was a web crawler that converted its findings into speech-synthesized poetry.
+Other notable works from this period include SVEN (2005), an installation exhibited at the Whitney Museum and in streetside surveillance vans internationally, and CyberSpaceLand, a public art/nightclub VJ performance she performed from 2000–2015.
+In addition to her art projects, she co-founded and moderated the software art repository Runme.org, was an early member of the TOPLAP live coding collective, and has remained active in algorithmic and media art curation.
+Her projects have been shown at venues ranging from the Whitney Museum, Prix Ars Electronica, Transmediale, SIGGRAPH, NIME, ICLC, and the New Museum to club performances at Sonar (Barcelona), First Avenue (Minneapolis), and Melkweg (Amsterdam).
+She has also performed in the streets of Los Angeles, San Diego, San Jose, Zürich, and Aberdeen, Scotland.

-Amy received an MFA from CalArts, where she studied live action and experimental animation, as well as new media.
-Experimental animation practices continue to figure heavily into Amy’s research and practice.
-Her research on 20th century audiovisual performance artist and inventor Mary Hallock Greenewalt led her to developing the Mary Hallock Greenewalt Visibility Project, an online database and archive devoted to increasing visibility of Hallock Greenewalt’s archives and work.
-Amy’s recent performance project PIGS (Percussive Image Gestural System), is a live performance and research project focused on using silent percussion as a means to create improvisational, structured visuals.
+Amy received an MFA from CalArts, where she studied live action, experimental animation, and new media.
+Experimental animation continues to play a key role in her research and practice.
+Her research on 20th-century audiovisual performance artist and inventor Mary Hallock Greenewalt led to the creation of the Mary Hallock Greenewalt Visibility Project, an online database dedicated to increasing visibility of Hallock Greenewalt’s archives and work.
+Her recent project PIGS (Percussive Image Gestural System) is a live performance and research platform that uses silent percussion to create improvisational, structured visuals.

 Amy’s past lives have included work as a musician, a record store manager, a video camera operator / editor / technician, a 3D animator, a television and new media effects developer, and a systems administrator.
 She programs in Python, Javascript, Max/MSP/Jitter, Processing/p5.js, and a few others, lately focusing on developing strategies for critical approaches to machine learning and computer vision in cinematic art practice.
 She plays the drums, and occasionally still stumbles around on bass, guitar, and violin.